mickeykang16/Ev3DOD/README.md

 ## Framework
 ![image](./figs/teaser.png)
 ![image](./figs/overall_framework.png)
 Ev-3DOD consists of two training stages.
-In Stage 1, the model follows a conventional box proposal approach without using event data.
-In Stage 2, event data is fused with other sensor modalities to enable detection during blind time intervals.
+- In Stage 1, the model follows a conventional box proposal approach without using event data.
+- In Stage 2, event data is fused with other sensor modalities to enable detection during blind time intervals.

-## Downloading Ev-Waymo Dataset
+## Downloading Ev-Waymo and DSEC-3DOD Datasets
+In this study, we used the following two datasets.
+In particular, we manually annotated the DSEC-3DOD dataset.
+If you use the following datasets, please cite this work and also cite the original papers corresponding to the datasets.

-Ev-Waymo dataset can be downloaded from the link [here](https://drive.google.com/drive/folders/1Q-7VjcGx_GTrWrgTXmpoEd02qms81QyK?usp=drive_link).
+- Ev-Waymo dataset can be downloaded from the link [here](https://drive.google.com/drive/folders/1Q-7VjcGx_GTrWrgTXmpoEd02qms81QyK?usp=drive_link).

-## Downloading DSEC-3DOD Dataset
-DSEC-3DOD dataset can be downloaded from the link [here](https://drive.google.com/drive/folders/1A6XhFxDlqcIgTi28G01fhXBQceaK5vjV?usp=drive_link).
+- DSEC-3DOD dataset can be downloaded from the link [here](https://drive.google.com/drive/folders/1A6XhFxDlqcIgTi28G01fhXBQceaK5vjV?usp=drive_link).